Top 5 Reasons Clients are Questioning Your Design Fees & What You Can Do About It

 What to expect from a design consultation

 You could even get really specific and write a post about HGTV vs. Reality.
-If you’re an O&B Studio member, we will soon have a Blog Post Stylist on this very topic!
+If you’re an O&B Studio member, we will soon have a Blog Post Template on this very topic!

 Step 3: Share This Content across Social Media, Newsletters & with new Clients